james-plw/james-plw/Physics Master's Project/README.md

 * The data is organised into one hundred snapshots at different redshifts (used to measure distance of astronomical objects, also can be related to the age of an observed object, so can be thought of simulation-time snapshots).
 * Each snapshot has a set of attributes, such as redshift, number of each type of particle, and a catalogue of subhalos (galaxies) and halos (galaxy clusters).
 * Each subhalo has a long list of attributes, including an associated star formation rate (SFR), mass and metallicity.
 The mass and metallicity are both divided into different components such as gas and stars.
-* This information is also present at the particle-level, for intra-galaxy analysis.
+* This information is also present at the "cell"-level, for intra-galaxy analysis.

 More info about the simulation can be found on the website: https://www.tng-project.org